+Using $e^{-\beta\hat H}=e^{-\Delta\beta\hat H}\cdots e^{-\Delta\beta\hat H}$ with $\Delta\beta=\beta/P$ and the technique of path integral, the partition function $Z(\beta,\xi=\pm 1)$ can be mapped as a classical system of interacting ring polymers.
 In recent works by Hirshberg et al. \cite{Hirshberg,HirshbergFermi}, a recursion formula is found to calculate the partition function for both bosons ($\xi=1$) and fermions ($\xi=-1$).
-Based on the path integral ring polymer \cite{chandler,Parrinello,Haber,Thomas}, the fermion partition function ($Z_F$) and boson partition function ($Z_B$) are expressed as an analytical function of the coordinates of interacting ring polymers
+Based on the path integral ring polymer, the fermion partition function ($Z_F$) and boson partition function ($Z_B$) are expressed as an integral for an analytical function of the coordinates of interacting ring polymers